 Unfortunately, all good things come to an end... nothing stands still, including time; it won’t wait till I get bored with the Ocean; slowly, we have to pack up, get our rucksacks.
 There are steep stairs on the way to Mira Flores!
+It's our last meal in Peru.
+It was supposed to be a guinea pig, but unfortunately it turned out that they don't serve such delicacies in Mira Flores and we had no time to make it to the town centre.

 We reach an airport.
 We’ve paid three times less for the taxi which took us to the airport than for the first one that we had caught here on our first day!
 Now, however, we know how much it costs and the driver cannot swindle us again!